hotosm/learnosm/_posts/en/0500-10-23-tasking-manager3_en.md

 A log of all the comments left on individual tasks is at the bottom of the page.
 These are comments left on tasks and should not be confused with the "Questions and Comments" tab which are general questions and comments about the overall project.

-You can return the main project contribution page by clicking on the project title on the Activity and Stats page.
+You can return to the main project contribution page by clicking on the project title on the Activity and Stats page.

 #### Map Tab